-Where staff are still concerned and unsure of whether the information should be passed on or other action taken they should speak to Mr P Lawrence.
-(Designated Safeguarding Lead)
+Where staff are still concerned and unsure of whether the information should be passed on or other action taken they should speak to the Designated Safeguarding Lead.

 If the Headteacher issues instructions that he should be kept informed, all staff must comply.
 There is always a good reason for this, which you may not know about.